manucabral/RichPresencePlus/README.md

 ## Presence Development
 Please check the [development repository](https://github.com/manucabral/RichPresencePlusDev) to read the documentation and start coding your custom presence.

+All presences are accepted as long as they follow the correct policies.

+## Discussions
+If you have questions, feature suggestions, or feedback to share, the Discussions area is the best place to engage with the community.

+Feel free to start a new discussion [here](https://github.com/manucabral/RichPresencePlus/discussions).

 ## RoadMap
 - Expand usable modules.
 - Investigate Firefox compatibility.